rhul-compsoc/SimpleGUICS2Pygame/README.rst

 It is primarily a standard Python_ (**2 and 3**) module reimplementing the SimpleGUI particular module of CodeSkulptor_ (a browser Python interpreter).
+This is in fact a package also with other modules adapted from CodeSkulptor.

 Simply change